Student Self-Governance Grows Good Citizens

 Boys Republic’s student government guides troubled teenagers to care for their community.

-As the boys flock to the ballot box on February 2, student government clearly thrives during the lunchtime vote.
+As the boys flock to the ballot box, student government clearly thrives during the lunchtime vote.
 Boys Republic’s student government guides troubled, often withdrawn teens to care for their community.
 BR alumnus Ivor Pyodeis understands this.
 The recent graduate served the Boys Republic community through student council.
 “The guys in my dorm elected me as councilman to represent them at student council meetings,” Ivor recalls.
-Every week, Ivor joined the young mayor, commissioners and councilmen to report on student progress, voice his peers’ concerns to the council and take critical information back to his dorm mates.
+Every week, Ivor joined the young mayor, commissioners, and councilmen to report on student progress, voice his peers’ concerns to the council, and take critical information back to his dorm mates.

 Ivor’s responsibilities continued daily in his dormitory.
 As a councilman, he had to “help resolve conflicts, lead by example, and uphold character.”
 From leading his dorm mates to lunch in an orderly fashion to modeling respectful behavior on off-campus outings, Ivor learned how to be “calm, collected, and practice self-control.”